 Introduction to Autoimmune Disorders of the Lungs

-Syndromes of lung autoimmune disorders can overlap.
-Diffuse alveolar hemorrhage involves bleeding into the lungs.
-Pulmonary-renal syndrome involves bleeding into the lungs (which occurs in diffuse alveolar hemorrhage) plus kidney dysfunction.
+Important lung autoimmune disorders include diffuse alveolar hemorrhage, which involves bleeding into the lungs, andpulmonary-renal syndrome, which involves bleeding into the lungs plus kidney dysfunction.
 Goodpasture syndrome results when a particular autoimmune disorder causes pulmonary-renal syndrome.